weigertlab/tracking_dlmbl_2022/README.md

     You will learn
     - to use a robust pretrained deep-learning-based **object detection** algorithm called _StarDist_.
+    - to implement a basic nearest-neighbor linking algorithm.
+    - to set up the optimal algorithm for **frame-by-frame linking** called _Hungarian matching_ and to use a solver in python.
+    - to **evaluate the output** of a tracking algorithm against a ground truth annotation.
     - to compute suitable object **features** for the object linking process with `scikit-image`.
-    - to set up the optimal algorithm for **frame-by-frame matching** called _Hungarian matching_ and to use a solver in python.
-    - to **evaluate the output** of a tracking algorithm against a ground truth annotation.

 2. Tracking with Linear Assignment Problem (LAP)